Investing in real estate used to be a pain. You’d have to scout for properties, find tenants, oversee remodels, and manage ongoing maintenance.

 (average, not guaranteed)

 Rich Uncles Pros and Cons

-Rich Uncles has a low minimum to get started and pays monthly dividends which is attractive for investors seeking regular cash flow but fee transparency is a bit murky and, while middlemen are cut out, it’s not entirely clear what the total annual cost of fees is as a % of your overall investment.
+Rich Uncles has a low minimum to get started and pays monthly dividends which is attractive for investors seeking regular cash flow but fee transparency could be improved.

 Rich Uncles Account Types

 Only two types of fees generally affect investors, Share Repurchase Fees and Organization & Operational Expenses.
 If an investment goes really bad, a liquidation fee may apply.